Megan Ellison

-Margaret Elizabeth Ellison is an American film producer and entrepreneur.
-She is the founder of Annapurna Pictures, established in 2011.
-She produced the films Zero Dark Thirty (2012), Her (2013), American Hustle (2013), and Phantom Thread (2017), all of which have earned her Oscar nominations.
+Margaret "Megan" Elizabeth Ellison (born January 31, 1986) is an American film producer.
+She founded Annapurna Pictures in 2011.
+Her production work includes the films American Hustle (2012), Her (2013), Phantom Thread (also 2013), and Zero Dark Thirty (2012), where she received Academy Award for Best Picture nominations.
+She was an executive producer of Nimona, which was nominated for Best Animated Feature.

+She is the daughter of centibillionaire Larry Ellison.
 In 2014, Ellison was included in the annual Time 100 list of the most influential people in the world.
 She also received a Tony Award for Best Musical as a producer for the musical A Strange Loop.

 Early life and education

-Megan Ellison was born in Santa Clara County, California, the daughter of Oracle Corporation co-founder and chairman, multibillionaire Larry Ellison, and his ex-wife, Barbara Boothe Ellison.
+Ellison was born in Santa Clara County, California, the daughter of Oracle Corporation co-founder and chairman, multibillionaire Larry Ellison, and his ex-wife, Barbara Boothe Ellison.
 Her father is of Jewish and Italian descent.
 She has a brother, film producer David Ellison, who founded Skydance Media.
 Ellison graduated from Sacred Heart Preparatory in 2004 and attended film school at the University of Southern California for one year.

+Career

-Early work
+Initial film work

-Ellison landed her first film credit in 2005 as a boom operator for the short film When All Else Fails, a thriller written and directed by her brother David Ellison.
+Her first film credit was as a boom operator for the short film When All Else Fails, a thriller written and directed by her brother David Ellison.
 Ellison then began to finance low-budget movies such as Waking Madison and Passion Play.
-The success of the Coen Brothers' True Grit in 2010, on which she worked as an executive producer, brought her attention and credibility and launched her career as a producer.

-Career
+Transition to production

 Ellison started out in the film business in 2006 when she contacted Katherine Brooks, the writer and director of Loving Annabelle, about investing in the filmmaker's next movie.
 The duo made plans for Waking Madison, starring Elisabeth Shue, which told the story of a woman who tries to cure her multiple personality disorder by locking herself in a room without food for 30 days.
 Ellison financed the film that was reported to have a budget of $2 million.
 Principal photography took place in 2007.
 It screened at the Newport Beach Film Festival in 2011 and went straight to DVD in July of that year.

 Ellison provided some financing for more movies in 2008 and 2009.
 The first was Main Street starring Colin Firth.
 It received little attention at film festivals and failed to gain general release.
 Passion Play, also made in 2009, got a release but fared poorly at the box office despite a well-known cast of popular actors.
 However, her investment in the Coen brothers western remake True Grit paid off as that movie found major commercial and critical success when released at the end of 2010.

-After that, Ellison received access to much larger sums of money from her father for the production of more movies and partnered with Michael Benaroya to produce and cofinance the thriller Catch .44 starring Bruce Willis and Forest Whitaker, and John Hillcoat's Prohibition-era crime drama, Lawless.
-Around that same time, she began to collaborate with the Creative Artists Agency's film finance group headed by Roeg Sutherland and Micah Green.
+After that, Ellison received access to much larger sums of money from her father for the production of more movies and partnered with Michael Benaroya to produce and cofinance the thriller Catch .44 starring Bruce Willis and Forest Whitaker.